Li-Zou/LLM-Build-a-Semantic-Book-Recommender/README.md

 * [notebook](https://pypi.org/project/notebook/)
 * [ipywidgets](https://pypi.org/project/ipywidgets/)

-A requirements.txt file containing all the project dependencies is provided as part of this repo.

 In order to create your vector database, you'll need to create a .env file in your root directory containing your OpenAI API key.
-Instructions on how to do this are part of the tutorial.

 The data for this project can be downloaded from Kaggle.

-Instructions on how to do this are also in the repo.
+## 2️⃣.
+The final app